Your visit with us will be different than a typical hospital visit. Our goal is less stress for you and your pet! Here is what to expect:

 What to expect at the end of your visit

-After your pet’s examination and medical treatments he/she will simply still be in the comfort of his/her own home and go back to his/her normal routine.
-The doctor will answer any remaining questions you may have and discuss her recommendations with you.
-Both the doctor and technician will then return to the car to prepare any medications to be left, needed paperwork and an invoice.
-We have printers in the car and will leave documentation of services rendered at the time of your visit.
-The technician will come back into the house to discuss further the cost of the recommendations made during the visit and the medical plan will be finalized.
+After your pet’s examination and medical treatments, you can bring them back into the house and the doctor will answer any remaining questions you may have and discuss her recommendations with you.
+The doctor and technician will prepare any medications, needed paperwork and an invoice.
+We have printers and most medications in the van and will leave documentation of services rendered at the time of your visit.
+The technician will discuss further the cost of the recommendations made during the visit and the medical plan will be finalized.
 Payment is due at time of service.
 We accept checks and major credit cards.
 The technician will go over any instructions given by the doctor and answer any remaining questions.

 We strive for you and your pet(s) to always have a positive experience.
 Please feel free to discuss any special needs, concerns or questions you may have about your pet or appointment procedures.